balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ```
 BALENA_HOST_CONFIG_dtoverlay = pi3-miniuart-bt
 ```
-If you can't find the where to add this configuration go to this page on your dashboard: dashboard.balena-cloud.com/apps/`APP_ID`/config but replace `APP_ID` with the number of your fleet.

 2. The second, more manual way to enable this configuration is to mount the SD card on your development machine.
 Find the `resin-boot` partition and in there you should see the Raspberry Pi's boot files, one of which is called `config.txt`.
 Open this file up and add the following line to the end of the file:
 ```